jakob-bagterp/colorist-for-python/README.md

 ![Example of white text mixed with cyan printed in a terminal window](/docs/assets/images/examples/bright_color_custom_text_cyan.png)

 Remember to use `Color.OFF` or `BrightColor.OFF` every time you want to revert back to the default terminal text style.
-Otherwise the color may spill over and into other terminal messages.
+Otherwise, the color may spill over and into other terminal messages.

 ### Print Background Colors
 ```python